 Upromise has a dedicated portal where you complete your transactions.
 It's important to sign into this portal whenever you want to buy anything from these retailers in order to earn your cashback.

 Once Upromise verifies your purchases, you can earn as much as 12% cashback, depending on the online retailer.

-If you’re approved for the Upromise Mastercard, you'll earn 1.25% in cashback for every $1 spent.
+If you’re approved for the Upromise Mastercard, you'll earn up to 1.529% in cashback for every $1 spent.
 You'll also earn 5% at participating restaurants instead of the regular 2.5%.

 But the biggest value of the Upromise Mastercard comes if you connect your card to a 529 College Savings account.
-If you do, you'll receive a 15% bonus on the all the cashback that you earn with your card.
+If you do, you'll receive a the top rate of 1.529% cashback!

 If you spend $2,000 on your card in a month and have $10 in round ups with a 529 linked, that's $40.25 each month into your linked 529, or $483 annually.